LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/4_MU_RTU_Monitor_Design.md

 - **Physical device background knowledge**: Understanding the roles and functions of MU, IED, and RTU in real-world deployments.

-- **RTU internal logic design**: Developing programmable logic (e.g., using virtual PLCs) to manage breaker operations and automation.
+- **RTU internal logic design**: Developing programmable logic to verify and manage the power circuit state, operations and automation.

 - **SCADA HMI integration**: Implementing SCADA-based visualization and control interfaces for grid state management.